-- H.8.4 Schedule of Meetings Each committee will schedule monthly meetings during Fall and Spring semesters and make its meeting schedule known to the COE community in a timely and appropriate manner. - H.8.5 Business of Meetings Standing committees consider issues mandated by their written charges or in response to motions made at meetings of the COE Faculty Council.
+H.8.4 Schedule of Meetings Each committee will schedule monthly meetings during Fall and Spring semesters and make its meeting schedule known to the COE community in a timely and appropriate manner.

+H.8.5 Business of Meetings Standing committees consider issues mandated by their written charges or in response to motions made at meetings of the COE Faculty Council.
 Standing committees have no authority in and of themselves; they normally make recommendations and offer motions to the COE Faculty Council.
 Because the main task of COE standing committees is to advise the COE Faculty Council, each such committee is obligated to deal promptly with an issue referred to it by that body.
-A simple majority of the committee membership shall constitute a quorum for the conduct of business.
-Actions of the committee shall be approved by a majority of members.
-When needed to carry out its business, a standing committee may invite nonmembers from the University community to attend a meeting and contribute to its discussions. - H.8.6 Reporting Minutes of the standing committees will be posted on the COE Community Canvas site.
+A simple majority of the committee shall be approved by a majority of members.
+When needed to carry out its business, a standing committee may invite nonmembers from the University community to attend a meeting and contribute to its discussions.

+H.8.6 Reporting Minutes of the standing committees will be posted on the COE Community Canvas site.
 The recommendations of standing committees shall be reported to the COE Faculty Council with the agenda of the meeting of the Faculty Council at which they are announced.
 When appropriate, the reports may include motions to be acted upon by the Faculty Council.
 No recommendation may be announced to the Faculty Council without prior distribution, and no recommendation by a committee may be implemented until it has been announced at a Faculty Council meeting and/or approved (if required).
 Recommendations of standing committees stand subject to a call for review by any member of the Faculty Council during the meeting at which they are announced.